-you can display a list of the mailboxes currently connected to the server as clients.
-You can also disconnect the users of those mailboxes from Amanda Monitor.
+If you are running Amanda as a voice server, you can display a list of the mailboxes currently connected to the voice server as clients.
+You can also disconnect those mailboxes from Amanda Monitor.

 To display a list of mailboxes: